H. Charles McBarron Jr.

 Hugh Charles McBarron Jr. (1902–1992) was an American commercial artist.
-Known for his wide body of work featuring the United States Armed Forces, he is considered by many to have been the "dean of military illustrators."
+Known for his wide body of work featuring the United States Armed Forces, he is considered by many to have been the "dean of military illustrators".

 Biography

-McBarron was born in Chicago, Illinois, where he lived all his life.
-He was born and raised in a family home on the Near North Side of Chicago that was rebuilt by his maternal grandfather after the Great Chicago Fire of 1871.
+McBarron was born in Chicago, where he lived all his life.
+He was born and raised in a family home on Chicago's Near North Side, which was rebuilt by his maternal grandfather after the Great Chicago Fire of 1871.

-He began formal art training at age seven in classes at the Art Institute of Chicago.
-Upon graduation from Waller High School (now known as Lincoln Park High School), Chicago, he made a sudden decision to forego admission to Northwestern University's Medill School to pursue comprehensive study at the Art Institute of Chicago.
+McBarron began formal art training at age seven in classes at the Art Institute of Chicago.
+Upon graduation from Waller High School, now known as Lincoln Park High School, he made a sudden decision to forego admission to Northwestern University's Medill School to pursue comprehensive study at the Art Institute of Chicago.
 His favored artists and illustrators included Van Dyck, Winslow Homer, Howard Pyle, NC Wyeth, JC Leyendecker, Maxfield Parrish, and John Singer Sargent.

 While informally researching military uniforms and weapons, McBarron realized that many illustrations of military scenes were inaccurate.
-He became committed to knowledgeable portrayal of detail and historical accuracy.
-An example is his mature 1975 work Soldiers of the American Revolution: A Sketchbook.
+He became committed to knowledgeable portrayal of detail and historical accuracy, exemplified by his 1975 work Soldiers of the American Revolution: A Sketchbook depicting the Continental Army, led by General George Washington, during the American Revolutionary War.

 To support his studies, McBarron compiled an extensive personal library and collection of arms, armour, uniforms, artifacts, and research resources and archives.
 He drew on these and public sources for reference when creating his more than 60-year body of work.
 McBarron created all his illustrations from his studio in Chicago.
-Throughout his entire career, he maintained professional studios in Downtown Chicago, as well his home-based studio.
+Throughout his entire career, he maintained professional studios in Downtown Chicago, and a home-based studio in Chicago.

 McBarron often drafted and completed his work in non-stop fashion.
 He embraced and used to his advantage then-contemporary mediums such as Black-and-White photos, Polaroid photos, and Kodak 16-mm movies.
 His use of photography and other such resources helped him produce illustrations and artworks that had accurate details.

 To go along with his reading and research, McBarron visited and studied many of the major battlefields and historic sights located in the original Thirteen Colonies, the Western Reserve, and Canada.

 He was known for his ability to comprehend and explain complexities of clothing and uniform construction.
 McBarron would recreate uniform patterns which he would use to sew replicas to serve as historically accurate models for his work.
 While attending a luncheon with a fellow historian who was writing about a particular uniform, McBarron sketched out its pattern on a cocktail napkin.
 The fellow historian surreptitiously pocketed McBarron's impromptu sketch, and later included its reproduction within an authoritative work on military dress.